C.J. Abrams Player Props: Nationals vs. Marlins

-The Washington Nationals and C.J.
-Abrams (.256 slugging percentage over his past 10 games, including one homer), take on starting pitcher Sandy Alcantara and the Miami Marlins at Nationals Park, Friday at 7:05 PM ET.
+C.J.
+Abrams -- with an on-base percentage of .132 in his past 10 games, 130 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the hill, on June 17 at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Astros.
+In his previous game he had a one-hit showing (1-for-4) against the Marlins.

 C.J.
 Abrams Game Info & Props vs. the Marlins